Robust certification of quantum instruments through a sequential communication game: Introduction

 The generalization of the standard $2\rightarrow 1$ QRAC protocol to the sequential scenario has been performed \cite{ Mohan_STI19, Miklin_SDIM20, debarshi_seq_RAC24}, enabling various certification tasks.
 In \cite{Mohan_STI19}, $2\rightarrow 1$ QRAC was extended to three parties where two independent receivers try to decode the bit position encoded earlier by the sender, randomly and sequentially.
 Here, the first decoder must have to measure weakly so that the second decoder can have a non-classical success probability.
 In this prepare-transform-measure (PTM) scenario, the success probability of the two decoders exhibits a trade-off, absent in the analogous classical counterpart.
-Such a protocol can be employed to self-test quantum instruments \cite{Mohan_STI19}, and non-projective \cite{Tavakoli_STM20} and unsharp measurements \cite{Miklin_SDIM20} in a semi-device-independent manner.
+Such a protocol can be employed to self-test quantum instruments \cite{Mohan_STI19}, and non-projective \cite{Tavakoli_STM20} and unsharp measurements \cite{Miklin_SDIM20} in a semi-device-independent manner going beyond the standard settings of certification of quantum states and measurements.
 It may be noted that experimental implementations of sequential measurement protocols have also been performed \cite{schiavon2017three,hu2018observation}.